-While everyone can benefit from a simple, relaxing massage, our massage therapists, Rachel Smith and Drexyl Eitniear have extensive experience and continuing education in many highly specialized modalities.
+While everyone can benefit from a simple, relaxing massage, our massage therapist Rachel Smith has extensive experience and continuing education in many highly specialized modalities.

 Don’t know which kind of massage you want?
 You needn’t worry: Most experienced massage therapists combine techniques in response to your body in the moment.
-You can trust them to help choose the most helpful modalities for you.
+You can trust our team to help choose the most helpful modalities for you.

 Or try the most gentle therapy; Reiki.
 It’s a hands-off energy technique that can move deep energy blocks.

 Our therapists will take the time to learn your health history and craft a thoughtful, effective treatment plan.